 - Research personnel must seek and obtain HIPAA authorization, if applicable, for ongoing procedures from the appropriate individual per this policy, or request a waiver of authorization, per the IU HRPP Policy on Use of PHI in Research.

 Individuals found to be in violation of this policy may be subject to sanctions relating to their participation in research with human subjects, up to and including permanent suspension or debarment from engaging in research with human subjects at Indiana University.Back to top

 Related Guidance Documents

 - AAHRPP Standards

 - Element II.4.A

 - NIH Guidance on Research Involving Individuals with Questionable Capacity to Consent: Points to Consider

 - VHA Handbook 1200.05 - Requirements for the Protection of Human Subjects in Research, especially section 20

-adult, adult individuals lacking consent capacity, assent, audit, children, generalizable knowledge, identifiable private information, informed consent, legally authorized representative, minimal risk, parent, private information, representative, research, research personnelBack to top
+adult, adult individuals lacking consent capacity, assent, audit, children, experimental subject, generalizable knowledge, identifiable private information, informed consent, legally authorized representative, minimal risk, parent, private information, representative, research, research involving a human being as an experimental subject, research personnelBack to top